haaksmash/flowhub/README.rst

 Flowhub now also supports tab-completion in bash and (partially...) in zsh!
-See the `argcomplete docs <https://argcomplete.readthedocs.org/en/latest/#global-completion>`_ for more info about how to enable this sweetness for yourself! zsh users: you have some exercise-left-to-the-reader work to do.
+See the `argcomplete docs <https://argcomplete.readthedocs.org/en/latest/#global-completion>`_ for more info about how to enable this sweetness for yourself! zsh users: zsh is totally capable of handling bash completion scripts, but it's gonna take a little more effort to make it work.

 What Can Flowhub Do?